Adam Alexander (sportscaster): Career

 Starting in August 2014, Alexander and Steve Byrnes rotated as play-by-play announcers for the NASCAR Camping World Truck Series broadcasts on Fox after Rick Allen left for NBC in order to prepare for the debut of their NASCAR coverage in 2015 which he would be the play-by-play announcer for.
 In October 2014, Alexander became the full-time Truck Series play-by-play for the remainder of the season after Byrnes was diagnosed with cancer.
 In 2015, Alexander became the play-by-play for Fox for the Xfinity Series after the network took over the TV rights for the series from ESPN for the first half of the season.
 He continues to hold this position today and shares the booth with drivers and crew chiefs from the NASCAR Cup Series rotating as guest color commentators.

-In 2019 and 2020 (for all races before the COVID-19 pandemic), Alexander would replace Chris Myers as Fox's at-track pre-race show host for the Cup Series, replacing Chris Myers, who moved to Fox's Premier Boxing Champions coverage.
+In 2019 and 2020 (for all races before the COVID-19 pandemic), Alexander became Fox's at-track pre-race show host for the Cup Series, replacing Chris Myers, who moved to Fox's Premier Boxing Champions coverage.
 However, Myers would remain in the role for the Daytona 500 both years instead of Alexander.
 In 2021, Myers returned to the role for all of Fox's Cup Series races.
 When Myers missed the 2021 NASCAR All-Star Race and the spring race at Dover in 2022, Alexander filled in for him as the at-track pre-race show host for those two races.

 Alexander played a cameo role in the 2017 film Logan Lucky.

+On November 18, 2024, it was announced that Alexander would return to TNT and move over to Amazon's coverage in the next NASCAR TV contract (from 2025 to 2031), reuniting with TNT after previously being their Cup Series play-by-play from 2010 to 2014.
+He will be in the booth for both networks with Dale Earnhardt Jr. and Steve Letarte.
+Alexander will also join CW Sports to become the Xfinity Series play-by-play for NASCAR on The CW in 2025.